 What really made me want to stick with FluentU is that you do not need to learn Chinese characters.
 You can learn only with pinyin, which is a phonetic representation of Chinese characters.
 I am mostly interested in learning to talk Mandarin.
 I am not really interested in learning to write or read.
 I am feeling that I can learn much faster without having to read or write in Chinese characters.
 But of course, if you want, Chinese characters are available ;) In which case, you can choose if you want to learn traditional Chinese characters or simplified Chinese characters.

 You can also choose your level: Beginner, Intermediate and Advanced.
 Since I did not know anything about Mandarin, I started with the Beginner level.
-I am now at Intermediate level.
+I was able to reach the Intermediate level.
 This is important since this will entirely change how the course is made for you.
 Once you will have finished one level, you will be able to switch to the next level.

 Courses on FluentU